 - Submissions are NOT anonymous

-- A poster is only required upon acceptance and at the conference
+- A pre-recorded video is only required upon acceptance and has to be submitted together with the camera-ready paper

 Submissions can be 2 to 6 pages long (in SIGCHI interim template format), references excluded.
 In addition to the primary submission, authors are allowed to submit up to 4-pages of supplementary material.
 Authors are strongly encouraged to submit videos to support their submission when applicable.
 Papers may refer to these videos.
 Submissions must NOT be anonymized before submission.
 If needed, a submission can be accompanied by supplementary material such as technical details, additional figures, or other material that supports the submission.
-Upon acceptance, authors will be asked to prepare a poster.
-This poster is used for communicative purposes and will not be archived.
+Upon acceptance, authors will be asked to create a pre-recorded presentation video.

 Submissions must be made using the Precision Conference System (PCS).